vaibhavkothari33/speech_to_handsign/ReadME.md

 2. Speak into your microphone, and the application will recognize the speech, detect the language, translate it if necessary, and process the text.
 3. The processed text will be used to retrieve and play relevant videos corresponding to the recognized words.

-### Sign Language to Text Conversion
-1. Use the `sign_language_processing.py` script to upload a video in ISL.
-2. The script will segment the video, convert each segment into text, and display the recognized text.

 ### Uploading and Processing Custom Videos
 1. Prepare your video in Indian Sign Language.
 2. Upload the video using the frontend interface (or place it in the appropriate directory for testing).